zzt108/vectool/README.md

 ## Key Features

 *   **Folder Selection:** Allows users to select multiple folders whose content (including subfolders) will be processed.
+Selected folders are now remembered for each vector store.
+*   **Clear Selected Folders:** Provides a button to quickly clear the list of currently selected folders.
 *   **Automatic Folder Content Export to DOCX:** Exports the content of each selected folder and its subfolders into individual `.docx` files, making large codebases or document collections easier to manage within vector stores.
 *   **Vector Store Management:**
     *   **Selection:** Users can select an existing vector store from a dropdown.